Someguest4/Hackpad/README.md

-<h1>My Hackpad:</h1>
+<h1>MAC-4:</h1>

+(like a CounterStrike MAC-10 but it has 4 keys to quick buy weapons)

 By Andrei Ermolaev
 <img width="1473" height="983" alt="Screenshot 2025-12-07 110330" src="https://github.com/user-attachments/assets/fd7a6279-c812-4d6a-844c-07ce2f37584f" />

 <h2>Inspiration:</h2>

 I saw an Instagram Reel on my FYP by willdoesbuild that told me about the Hack Club Blueprint Project.
-I decided to try it out.
-I hope I get approved.
+I decided to try it out. *(I hope I get approved.)*

 <h2>Challenges:</h2>